 #3.
 Pretrial Conferences

-Plea bargains can be a viable option if you face multiple or felony charges, as your lawyer may be able to convince the judge to dismiss certain charges or lower the severity of your charges (e.g., reduce felony charges to misdemeanor charges).
+Plea bargains can be a viable option if you face multiple felony charges, as your lawyer may be able to convince the judge to dismiss certain charges or lower the severity of your charges (e.g., reduce felony charges to misdemeanor charges).
 This agreement often involves fulfilling lesser penalties, such as serving shorter prison sentences or doing community service instead.

 #4.
 Preliminary Hearings